 It is important that you specify what you wish to work with.
 In order to get a placement in Denmark you need to have experience within your requested field of work.
 After we have received your full application from our partner, we will try to match your qualifications with a host.

 When we have found a placement, you will need to fill in a part of the visa application and go to the Embassy to apply for a working visa.

 Once you have been granted a working visa for Denmark, you need to make travel arrangements.
-Arriving in Copenhagen you will have a meeting with Travel to Farm, where we will explain further regarding contracts, tax payment, cultural adjustment etc. After your meeting we will arrange travel by train to your host.
-You will have to pay this yourself.
+When you arrive in Copenhagen you will have a meeting with us at Travel to Farm, where we will provide you with additional information regarding contracts, tax payment, cultural adjustment etc. After your meeting we will arrange travel by train to your host.
+You will have to pay for this yourself.

 Arriving at your host, lodging will be provided at a fixed cost of DKK 1000, including electricity and heating.
 Depending on your host, you will either have to cook your own meals, or some meals will be provided.

-If you have problems during your stay Travel to Farm is always available to help.
-Apart from the contact to Travel to Farm, which will continue unchanged, the foreign trainee in Denmark will have a contact person at the regional office of the Young Farmer’s Clubs, who he shall meet and can contact in case of any questions or problems.
+If you have problems during your stay, Travel to Farm is always available to help.
+Apart from the contact with Travel to Farm, which will continue unchanged, the trainee traveling to Denmark will have a contact person at the regional office of the Young Farmer’s Clubs, with whom they shall meet and may contact in case of any questions or problems should occur.
 If for instance the working conditions at your placement is not in order, a farm youth advisor will visit your placement and examine what needs to be changed.

 In June, Travel to Farm arranges a study tour for all our trainees in the country, you can read more about that here.

 Modern farming in Denmark needs competent and skilled help.